thaian161/react-playground/6 - Unit-Testing/readme.md

 - `name of component`+.test.js => `App.test.ts` should be the test file for `App.js`

-- Testing function takes in 2 agruments:
+- `test` function takes in 2 arguments:
   1. **First argument**: `renders learn react link` is the test description, show up in test output
   2. **Second argument**: anonymous function contain the code that will be executed when run the test
      - `render` function import from @testing-library/react => render the App component